THE DEVOTED

 Why This Pattern Exists

-The Devoted pattern emerges when worth becomes conditional on giving.
+The Devoted pattern often emerges when worth becomes conditional on giving.

-The equation formed early: Worth = What I Give
+The equation the Devoted often carries: Worth = What I Give

 And it worked.
 Being generous brought approval.
 Sacrifice earned love.
 The pattern embedded itself.